Over the last 50-plus years, the Super Bowl stadiums have evolved tremendously

 Location: Miami Gardens, Fla.

-Super Bowl LIV will be the sixth Super Bowl this stadium has hosted under five different names, Joe Robbie, Pro Player, Dolphin, Sun Life, and Hard Rock.
+Super Bowl LIV was the sixth Super Bowl this stadium hosted under five different names, Joe Robbie, Pro Player, Dolphin, Sun Life, and Hard Rock.

 1. Mercedes-Benz Superdome